cds-snc/digital-canada-ca/content/en/work-with-us/positions/senior-product-manager.md

 translationKey: senior-product-manager
 leverId: acfbf28d-15b3-4a6e-ad2e-3f6e706ae0be
 ---
+We’re transforming government.
+Our products will impact people's everyday lives.
+It's an exciting thing to be part of.
+We need you.

+The Canadian Digital Service is focused on delivering better public services using the best technology and design, all informed by people’s needs.
+We’re hiring people at all levels of experience in Ottawa, Toronto, Waterloo, and Montreal.

 The role we’re looking to fill is a career-defining opportunity for someone passionate about using product management to transform public services as part of a world-class team of engineers, designers, and researchers who share a vision of better public services in Canada.

 A few examples of ways in which our portfolio is already benefiting Canadian society: